Consensus Tigurinus: Reception

+The Consensus was well received in England, with Martin Bucer praising it and Peter Martyr Vermigli endorsing it.

 Calvin refused to answer the published attacks until these started to strain the Lutheran-Reformed relations, particularly Westphal's claim that those writing in support of the document were Sacramentarians.
 According to Westphal in his Farrago of Confused and Divergent Opinions on the Lord's Supper, Zwingli and Calvin were heretics since they rejected the position of the literal eating of Christ's body in the Lord's Supper.